What Is Co-Insurance in Health Insurance?

 Low

-Repeated visits at a lower percentage keep your annual out-of-pocket total manageable
+Repeated visits add up fast, and a lower co-insurance rate keeps your annual out-of-pocket total in check.

 Compare Health Insurance Rates